 Western States Top the High Outbound List as Americans Flock to the Southeast and Less Expensive Metros

 Interactive Map: To understand inbound and outbound percentages for each state, use the legend.
 To view reasons for moving and demographic data, select the year and state that you would like to view using the dropdown menus.
 (If you are using a desktop computer, you can use your mouse to click and select a state.)
 Please note that percentages pertaining to demographic data may not always total 100% due to respondents having the ability to opt out of answering survey questions and/or to select more than one survey response per question.

 ST. LOUIS – Jan.
-2, 2023 – United Van Lines released the company’s 46th Annual National Movers Study today, which indicates Americans continued to move to lower-density areas accelerated by lifestyle preferences such as a career change, retirement and wanting to be closer to family.
+2, 2024 – United Van Lines released the company’s 47th Annual National Movers Study today, which indicates Americans are moving eastbound and southbound – and relocating to less expensive areas with comparable amenities to larger metropolitans.

 According to the results of the study, which tracks the company’s exclusive data for customers’ state-to-state migration patterns, for the third consecutive year, more residents moved to Vermont than any other state with 65% of moves being inbound.
 Of moves to Vermont, moving to be closer to family (29%) led the reason for relocating to the state, followed by a lifestyle change (20%).
-However, for the fifth consecutive year, the study found that more residents moved out of New Jersey than any other state, as 67% of New Jersey moves were outbound.
+However, for the sixth consecutive year, the study found more residents moved out of New Jersey than any other state, as 65% of New Jersey moves were outbound.
 The top motivation for moves out of the state was driven primarily from those looking to retire (27%).

 - Rhode Island

 - North Carolina

 New to the 2023 top inbound list are Arkansas, moving up from #18 in 2022 to #4 in 2023, and West Virginia, moving up from #13 in 2022 to #10 in 2023.